opussf/WoWTests/src/Readme.txt

 			  + src
 			  + test     <-- test files here

-I use 'svn propedit svn:externals test' ^/WoWTests/trunk/src/wowTest.lua wowTest.lua
-^/WoWTests/trunk/src/wowStubs.lua wowStubs.lua

-To link the files in from a common location

 2) Create 'test.lua' in the test directory.
 Edit the file to read:
 ----